kaizushi/picosite/README.txt

 the file 'pagename.de.trans.page' and these files go in the directory with page.php and your other pages.

+= A list of products with prices =

 After this one might want to list some products on their site, and this system is currently hardcoded to display an estimate in Bitcoin and Monero of what the products will cost.
 Firstly, there is a file called